What We Offer

 We raise our animals ethically and naturally on pasture to produce nutritious, flavorful, and sustainable foods for your family.

-Lamb, pork, eggs, and sheep dairy products available HERE
+Lamb, pork, beef, eggs, and sheep dairy products available HERE

 The milk sheep breeds have always been a rarity in the USA, and due to import restrictions over the years, there aren't any truly purebred dairy sheep in this country.